THE "SPIRITUAL-HOLISTIC INQUIRY PROCESS"

 Introducing the S.H.I.P. – Spiritual-Holistic Inquiry Process, from NHM Ministrants.
-Initially geared towards holistic health practitioners and hospital chaplains, this framework has been found useful in a wide variety of settings, including drama therapy and even the exegesis of cities and storyline development, for writers of fiction.
+Initially geared towards holistic health practitioners and hospital chaplains, this framework has been found useful in a wide variety of settings, including drama therapy and even the exegesis of cities (PDF worksheet) and storyline development, for writers of fiction.
 The framework for the S.H.I.P. was informed by personal experience using psychological assessment tools as part of doctoral research, followed by chaplaincy training using spiritual assessment techniques at Stanford Hospital and Clinics.

 Many assessment tools have been created, tailored to individual disciplines.
 For example, their focus is often on the spiritual, psychological, or medical.
 Rather than replacing one or more of these useful tools, consider the S.H.I.P. as an overarching framework, even as a vessel for carrying the details in a holistic way.
 The S.H.I.P. is offered in the conviction that a holistic approach – one that considers the whole person and life setting – will capture important clues to wellness and wholeness that are helpful to you in any of the healing disciplines, and in your daily life.

 Using the S.H.I.P. is simple.
 First, familiarize yourself with the framework, so it can inform your encounters.
 Next, try it out for yourself.
 It is meant to be so intuitive that just the knowledge of the areas of inquiry will prompt your questions and aid in recollection and documentation, after the fact.
 When we teach it, we ask students to teach it back to us.
 Here is the wonderful result: